 Configure profiles to define events for specified computer groups.
-You can define event rules to monitor critical metrics related to hardware resource consumption, application health, and system health.
+Define event rules to monitor critical metrics related to hardware resource consumption, application health, and system health.

 To troubleshoot an issue with a single endpoint, use Tanium™ Direct Connect.
 There, you can view live and historical process-level data from a single endpoint.
-This data can help you quickly troubleshoot or understand the impact of software and hardware changes on performance.
+Use this data to troubleshoot or understand the impact of software and hardware changes on performance.

 Profiles define events for specified computer groups.
 For each profile, you can select computer groups to monitor and rules that determine when an event occurs.

-Events are generated when an endpoint experiences the conditions that you defined in an event rule in a profile.
+Events are generated when an endpoint experiences the conditions defined in an event rule in a profile.

 When a profile targets an endpoint, tools are distributed to that endpoint to collect and monitor performance data.
 Data is collected every 15 seconds and stored for 15 days.
 This local data store is queried when you analyze events in Performance.

 For example, you might want to know when available memory falls below a certain threshold on specific computers.
 You can create a profile with an Available Memory is less than 250 MB event rule and set the target for that profile to a computer group you want to monitor.
 When you analyze events in Performance, memory events are reported if any endpoints that you are targeting had less than 250 MB of available memory during the time frame (scope) that you selected for analysis.

 The Events page shows charts that provide a high-level overview of events in the environment.
 You can also see a list of the specific endpoints that experienced a particular event (such as low memory) to identify and investigate issues in your environment.
 For more information, see Analyzing events.